syncfusion-content/wpf-docs/wpf/PDF/Document-Conversion.md

 pdfDocument.Save("Output.pdf")

 pdfDocument.Close(True)

->
+{% endhighlight %}

-> _Note: Both ConvertToImage() and FromString() methods are used to convert the HTML pages whose height is less than 32767 pixels as image, and the options like  EnableHyperlinks, EnableJavascript  and AutoDetectPageBreak has no effect._
+> Note: Both ConvertToImage() and FromString() methods are used to convert the HTML pages whose height is less than 32767 pixels as image, and the options like  EnableHyperlinks, EnableJavascript  and AutoDetectPageBreak has no effect.

 HtmlConverter Options